 |Salley Bass||4||Basses Lake||Anne Lurry, Joseph G. Hughes, Mary Gray, Luke G. Lamb, Redding Brocket, William Taylor, Edmund J. Barco|

-Despite being free, landless free people of color frequently lived and worked on plantations with slaves.
-They were part of the same communities and in church they sat together as all people of color were segregated from whites.
-Marriage between free people of color and whites was illegal, yet so was marriage to slaves.
+Despite being free, landless free people of color frequently lived and worked on plantations with enslaved people.
+They were part of the same communities and sat together in church as all people of color were segregated from whites.
+Marriage between free people of color and whites was illegal, yet so was marriage to enslaved people.

-When a free woman had a child by a slave, the child assumed the status (and generally the surname) of the mother.
-In the case of the Bass daughters, several had children with slaves and the pattern was not revealed until records after emancipation (i.e. cohabitation records and death records for children born of slave fathers who were never named during the Federal Census yet were traceable retrospectively through owners’ bills of sale).
+When a free woman had a child by an enslaved man, the child assumed the status (and generally the surname) of the mother.
+In the case of the Bass daughters, several had children with enslaved men and the pattern was not revealed until records after emancipation (i.e. cohabitation records and death records for children born of enslaved fathers who were never named during the Federal Census yet were traceable retrospectively through owners’ bills of sale).

 It also appears that the Bass son had a relationship with a white woman.
 In the 1850 Federal Census, Thomas Bass was 57 years old and living with E Simmons who was 43 years old.
 They may have been the parents of Hol, N, and Willoughby Bass.
 N Bass and J Griffin—also unmarried—may have been the parents of Polly Bass, Thomas and E’s presumed grandchild.
 A similar dynamic—an interracial relationship outside of marriage—was evident here.

-Following community development from the Nickenses to the Halls and the Basses—along with longstanding relationships across state lines—reveals that Camden County was a place of convergence for a number of interrelated free families of color (all of which had Indian ancestry).
+Following community development from the Nickenses to the Halls and the Basses—along with longstanding relationships across state lines—reveals that Camden County was a place of convergence for a number of interrelated free families of color.
 Compared to surrounding counties, Camden had a relatively low number of free people of color leaving those who resided there in a form of social limbo.

 Establishing their exact genealogical relationships is a larger challenge (due to recurring names and deep data gaps) but their migratory patterns, shared lifestyles, and social challenges are well documented.
 William Bass was a patriarch for many Basses in the area and his legacy continues to unfold as new record collections are accessed and integrated into the story.